shellkore/chatter/README.md

 #To run the app

 <br>
-1. Install node and cordova
+1. Install node and cordova <br>
+2. Connect your mobile device with computer <br>
 2. execute "cordova run android"